ccjmne/blog/content/posts/going-horizontal.md

 103  107  111  115  119  123  127  131  135  139  143  147
 ```

-   Unless instructed otherwise, it will fill its grid column by column,
+   Unless instructed otherwise, it will fill its grid column by column, but you
-but you can also have it go row-first by using <abbr font="mono"
+can also have it go row-first by using `--fillrows`/`-x`:
-title="-x">--fillrows</abbr>

 ```sh
 seq 100 150 | column -xS2